Santa Cruz Community Orchard

 The Santa Cruz Community Orchard is an organization that develops and maintains public orchard gardens in the Santa Cruz area through volunteer efforts, providing fresh and nutritious produce freely to the community, while spreading skills in sustainable urban agriculture and land stewardship.
 Our Santa Cruz Garden Effort campaign connects a vibrant community in mutual support of food growing activites to support local food security.

 Our flagship project is two public fruit orchards installed and maintained by community members in Santa Cruz’s downtown Lower Ocean/rivermouth neighborhoods, developed by volunteers in collaboration with the City of Santa Cruz Parks & Recreation Department.
 It is the first such project in Santa Cruz on public land, with the aim of providing fresh, nutritious food to the neighborhood, while also serving as an educational model such that Santa Cruz residents can equip themselves with the skills to replicate similarly sustainable land uses on other plots of ground.
+We have also initiated and maintain a food forest garden with the students at Harbor High School.

 It is located at a bend in the San Lorenzo River that for nearly half a century bloomed with the famous and extensive pear orchards of Barson’s Riverside Hotel, said to fetch top prices on the Eastern seaboard to due the “fine rich silt” of our river plain.